junxit/us-congress-bills-112/bill.md

     - **(A)** *Single vacancies* Except as provided in subparagraphs (B), (C), (D), and (E), the 1st vacancy in the office of a bankruptcy judge for each district specified in paragraph (1)—
       - **(i)** occurring more than 5 years after the date of the enactment of this Act, and
       - **(ii)** resulting from the death, retirement, resignation, or removal of a bankruptcy judge,
-    - **(B)** *Central district of California* The 1st, 2d, and 3d vacancies in the office of bankruptcy judge for the central district of California—
+    - **(B)** *Central district of California* The 1st, 2d, and 3d vacancies in the office of a bankruptcy judge for the central district of California—
       - **(i)** occurring 5 years or more after the date of the enactment of this Act, and
       - **(ii)** resulting from the death, retirement, resignation, or removal of a bankruptcy judge,
     - **(C)** *District of Delaware* The 1st, 2d, 3d, and 4th vacancies in the office of a bankruptcy judge for the district of Delaware—